dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 1.md

 #### Solved Problems
 Kinemaic/Dynamic model based manipulation in controlled enviroments.
 #### Assumptions
-Future dexterous robotic manipulation will include task
+Future dexterous robotic manipulation will include tasks which are iunfeeasbile or dangerous for a human.